isomerpages/moe-marsilingpri/_cca/Performing Arts/Show Choir.md

 description: ""
 third_nav_title: Performing Arts
 ---

-MPS Choir aims to equip choir members with good singing skills and techniques.
+MPS Show Choir aims to equip members with good singing skills and dance techniques.
 Members are exposed to a range of repertoire and have various opportunities for performances in and out of school.
-In the Singapore Youth Festival Arts Presentation 2018, MPS Choir achieved the Certificate of Accomplishment.
+Members will also have the opportunity to go on a Learning Journey to performing arts centres such as the Esplanade to enjoy performances together.

 | Teachers-in-Charge | Venue | Time |